AndreaLunaro/LightDeck/README.md

 - All the controls from the basics tab are available
 - Copy and paste settings between photos
-- Controls fro the HSL tab are available (Sat, Lum, Hue profiles)
+- Controls for the HSL tab are available (Sat, Lum, Hue profiles)
 - Basic Transformation, Correction and Details controls are available
 - Buttons to navigate between photos and to export
 - Of course undo and redo button are present too (